terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 #### **1.1 AI = deterministic algorithms running on digital HW**

 The following is an example of the python code that defines the structure and training algorithm of a very simple NN.
-Such a NN runs on clocked binary circuits and will always output the EXACT same result for the same input.
+Such a NN runs on clocked binary circuits and will always output the EXACT same result for the same input. **The inputs and outputs are ONLY FP (floating point) numbers.
+NNs are pure number crunchers.**

 <img src="/assets/M-14.png" alt="desc" width="60%">